Skip to content

 Common questions

-Can occupational therapy diagnose autism, ADHD, or sensory processing disorder?
+Can an occupational therapist diagnose autism, ADHD, or sensory processing disorder?

-No. Occupational therapists cannot diagnose these conditions—that requires assessment by a paediatrician, psychologist, or developmental specialist.
-However, Adelaide Paediatrics can identify functional difficulties with fine motor or sensory skills and provide targeted support to help your child participate better in daily activities, regardless of diagnosis.
+No. Occupational therapists cannot diagnose these conditions—that requires assessment by a paediatrician, psychologist, or other medical specialist.
+However, an OT can identify functional difficulties with fine motor or sensory skills and suggest strategies to support your child's development and daily activities.

 Keep exploring